ultreyaonline/standalone/DEVELOPERS.md

 Sail is probably the fastest/easiest setup option.

+### Herd

+For Mac and Windows, a super-straightforward tool [Laravel Herd](https://herd.laravel.com) handles all your local development requirements.
+You can be up and running in under 5 minutes.

 ### Valet
 For Mac users a lightweight tool called "Valet" uses Homebrew to configure local PHP/MySQL/Webserver apps and provide 90% of the same environment as the live server.
 In 5 minutes you can have a dev environment up and running with Valet.
 Instructions for setting up Valet can be found at: https://laravel.com/docs/valet